potatomat0/twins/Documents/Twins - Documents.md

 # tensorflow model for calculation

 - the model(s) will be completed in future prototypes, however, its main functionality will be the following outlines:
 - converting the aggregated 5-dimension likert scales into a 2 dimension 'personality fingerprint' for future uses. this will be saved to the user data
+- The raw Big Five vector is encrypted (AES-256-GCM via a Supabase Edge Function) before storage.
+Only the irreversible PCA-4 values plus ciphertext/IV live in `public.profiles`, satisfying the DBA visibility requirement while letting the user recover their scores later.
 	- comparing the matching score from 1 to 100 (with decimals and rounding options)
 	- traversing a graph of users and find potential matching partners for the current user.